- blog July 31, 2020

 This is the final stage of this new academic curriculum which is designed for classes 9 to 12 for the age group 14 to 18 years of age.
 This stage incorporates greater critical thinking and provides the student with a chance to choose his/her choice of subjects.

-What are the Changes Incorporated in the Curriculum by the New Education Policy?
+What are the Changes Incorporated in the Curriculum by the National Education Policy?

 There will be a reduction in the curriculum and the following things are included to make it more useful for the young generation of this country.